NikoBiele/ConvolutionInterpolations.jl/README.md

 **Polynomial boundary conditions.** A boundary handling method that computes optimal ghost point values that preserve each kernel's polynomial reproduction properties.
 This maintains convergence order across the entire domain rather than degrading near boundaries.

 **Non-uniform b-kernel extension.** On non-uniform grids, each interval requires its own weights adapted to the local grid geometry.
 This is achieved by expanding the kernel in a binomial series around each interval's local coordinate, then projecting through a Vandermonde system to enforce polynomial reproduction up to the kernel's design order.
 The result is a compact set of polynomial coefficients per interval, evaluated via Horner's method at query time.
 All weight generation uses exact `Rational{BigInt}` arithmetic to avoid floating-point contamination, with conversion to `Float64` only at the final storage step.
 The same framework extends to derivatives by applying the binomial expansion to analytically differentiated kernel coefficients.
 On mixed grids (some dimensions uniform, some not), each dimension independently selects the appropriate path through the separable tensor product.
+Per-dimension kernel degrees are supported on both uniform and non-uniform grids: ghost point arrays are padded per-dimension by each kernel's own stencil radius, and derivative scaling factors are applied independently per axis.

 **Antiderivative via kernel integration.** For `derivative=-1`, each kernel `K` is analytically integrated to produce `K̃`, the antiderivative kernel, with coefficients